XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Methodology

 \subsection{Stage-3: Post-training for Deployment}

-After large-scale UVMC-guided pretraining, the model acquires strong abilities in extracting unified vision-motion knowledge and producing foundation-level actions.
-To further improve performance on downstream control tasks, we introduce a post-training stage where the VLA policy is fine-tuned with task-specific datasets using an action loss $\mathcal{L}_{\text{act}}$.
-A key advantage of our framework is its model-agnostic design: it can be directly applied to different VLA architectures.
-This flexibility enables users to integrate diverse backbones while consistently benefiting from our framework.
+Following large-scale UVMC-guided pre-training, the model effectively extracts unified vision-motion knowledge to produce foundation-level actions.
+To refine performance on downstream tasks, we introduce a post-training stage where the VLA policy is fine-tuned on task-specific datasets using an action loss $\mathcal{L}_{\text{act}}$.
+A primary advantage of our framework is its model-agnostic design, making it directly compatible with various VLA architectures.
+This flexibility allows for the integration of diverse backbones while consistently leveraging the benefits of our pre-trained representations.